 Past Master Classes

-Past Voice Faculty
+Past Voice Faculty have included:

 Mildred Miller Posvar, (company founder), mezzo, 25 years at the Metropolitan Opera